Museum Artifact: No. 36 Field Glasses, c. 1940s

 As an avid birdwatcher and lifelong appreciator of faraway objects, in general, I can’t help but have a soft spot for these well traveled Airguide field glasses.
 This particular pair likely dates from the late 1940s, when chickadees still listened to jazz and goldfinches feared Communism.
 The manufacturer was Chicago’s Fee & Stemwedel, Inc., which would soon be changing its name to the Airguide Instrument Company—making its long established commercial brand an official corporate identity.

 Airguide has its origins at the dawn of the Depression, 1930, when Richard Fee and Albert L. Stemwedel launched their business, manufacturing battery maintainers for the growing home radio market.
 By 1932, they’d expanded into hygrometers and thermometers, landing a big contract to manufacture the latter for Marshall Fields.
-Their first main headquarters was located at 219 W. Chicago Avenue, but by World War II they’d taken over buildings at 4949 N. Pulaski Road (pictured below, still standing) and their eventual long term home, 2210 W. Wabansia Avenue.
+Their first main headquarters was located at 219 W. Chicago Avenue, but by World War II they’d taken over buildings at 4949 N. Pulaski Road and their eventual long term home, 2210 W. Wabansia Avenue.
+Both locations are still standing and pictured below, with the Wabansia building now serving as upscale loft apartments.

 From early on, Fee & Stemwedel used “Airguide” as the brand for most of their products (“Trojan” was just about the only other brand I could find under their banner), and the name became associated with a fairly distinct line of goods one could best describe as “scouts equipment.”